 How Amazon Applies Neuro Web Design

 First, notice the simple graphical nature of the design.
 Images quickly capture and hold visitors’ attention.
 What’s at the top of the screen?
 Not a huge logo or image.
 Instead, there’s a search bar to meet each customer’s search intent.
 Next is personalization.
-The customer’s name appears three times.
-Amazon identifies the customer and displays a recent purchase and shows something the customer has recently viewed.

-Personalized Design for Customer Retention
+Personalized Design for Customer Attention and Retention

 - Personalization Guided by Neuromarketing – During a typical visit, Amazon customers will see personalized suggestions on every page they visit.
 These appear in boxes.
 In this box, items viewed previously, but not ordered, appear.
 It’s a reminder to click on the item and add it to the shopping cart.
-Your site can do something similar by anticipating the needs of visitors and prompting them.
+Your website can do something similar by anticipating the needs of visitors and prompting them.
 Such informative boxes can stimulate action and trigger sales.

-- Amazon Suggests Related Items to Increase Add-on Sales – While browsing product lists on an Amazon search results page, customers often see suggestions for related items.
+- Amazon Suggests Related Items to Increase Sales – While browsing product lists on an Amazon search results page, customers often see suggestions for related items.
 In this image, the customer is looking at men’s blazers after searching for them.
 A box in the sidebar appears, suggesting a pair of trousers, as well.
 Here, Amazon uses association to suggest a bundle of items to order.
-By activating the attentional cognitive bias, this strategy can be very effective.
+By activating the attentional cognitive bias, this technique can be very effective.
 Also, notice that the brand of trousers matches the brand of the lower blazer.
 That’s intentional on Amazon’s part.
 It’s easy for any website to use this distraction technique to introduce a second concept for the customer to consider.
 While an immediate decision may not result, the visitor now has the idea of adding another item to his shopping list.
 Increasing the number of items purchased should always be your goal.

-- Amazon’s Neuro Web Design Elements – The Deal of the Day Page is a very popular.
+- Amazon’s Neuro Web Design Elements – The Deal of the Day Page is very popular.
 Customers browse through specials that feature discounts that can prompt quick buying decisions.
 This image shows one such item.
 It uses several Neuromarketing techniques to activate the shopper’s brain and make the sale.First, using the Relativity cognitive bias, it shows a substantial price discount.
 Next, it triggers the Loss aversion bias, or fear of missing out, with a countdown clock, ticking off the limited time to get the item at that reduced price.
 Then, it repeats the discount percentage and uses excellent star review ratings to provide social proof, using the Bandwagon effect bias.
 A prominent Add to Cart button is the final element.
 Combining more than one Neuromarketing technique in a single web design element amplifies the effect.
 Any website can use combinations of techniques to motivate actions.

 Neuro Web Design for Effective Marketing